Complaints about rental providers and agents

 Consumer Affairs Victoria compliance policy

-Consumer Affairs Victoria’s general approach, when offences are committed, is to start by encouraging compliance with the law before issuing fines or taking legal action.
-For more information on its approach see its compliance policy.
+When an offence is committed, Consumer Affairs Victoria generally starts by encouraging compliance with the law before issuing fines or taking legal action.
+For more information on this approach, see Consumer Affairs Victoria’s compliance policy.

 Rental provider database

-For more information see our page Rental provider database.
+For more information, see our page on the rental provider database.

 Where else you can make a complaint

-- Victoria Police about criminal acts or behaviour: call 000 for urgent matters and 131 444 for non-urgent matters
+- Victoria Police about criminal acts or behaviour, call Triple Zero (000) for urgent matters or 131 444 for non-urgent matters

 Resources